 Arts & Culture

-As they release their sixth album, ‘Cold 2 The Touch,’ we chat with frontman Justice Tripp about growing up in Baltimore and hardcore music as an A.I. antidote.
+As the band releases its sixth album, ‘Cold 2 The Touch,’ we chat with frontman Justice Tripp about growing up in Baltimore and hardcore music as an A.I. antidote.

 Unless you’ve been living under the proverbial rock lately (or not reading this magazine), you’ve probably heard that hardcore music is the biggest genre in Baltimore right now.
 And thanks to this city, it might be the most up-and-coming genre across the country, too.